 - Emjoi AP-18 – the name is very similar because this is an epilator for women that’s almost identical to the Emjoi AP-18MS but it’s a bit more affordable so you might want to check it out

 Emjoi AP-18MS: One of the Best Epilators for Men

 When the words epilator for men come to my mind, I immediately think about the fantastic Emjoi AP-18MS.

-It has very similar looks like the Emjoi AP-18, designed for women.
+It has very similar looks to the Emjoi AP-18, designed for women.
 One is black and the other one is red.

 The metallic tweezers combined with dark black and a little blue definitely are the inspiration of a manly design so everything about this device screams epilator for men.

-But I’m sure there are women out there who appreciate this type of exterior design, as well.
+But I’m sure there are women out there who appreciate this type of design, as well.